-I’m not taking about an imaginary permission slip.
-I mean a an honest to goodness permission slip that you’ll carry with you.
+I’m not talking about an imaginary permission slip.
+I mean an honest to goodness permission slip that you’ll carry with you.
 It might sound something like this:

 “I give Carla permission to be bold in the strategy meeting this afternoon, and to share her idea about the new product.”

 I totally get it.
 “No” feels safe.
 And, we’ve been conditioned to say it more often and with the confidence that we are engaging in self-care when we do.

 I believe the bigger problem is that we default to “no” when our big dreams come calling.

 The next time you feel a “no” bubbling up, try “yes” instead.